computefoundation/gnu-linux-shell-scripting/README.md

 <br>
 <br>

-Software developemnt and computing in general are difficult because free/libre and open source software (FLOSS) are based on architecture. **Linux-shell-base** is a resource to diminish the architecture of FLOSS with respect to computing by making them indirectly and eventually consistent with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) (see the [background philosophy](https://github.com/linux-shell-base/linux-shell-base/wiki/Background-philosophy) to learn more).
-This objective is achieved by providing solutions to problems with relation to the UNIX philosophy founded on the following principle: have only one possible solution regardless of all possible implementations.
+**Linux-shell-base** is a resource to make free/libre and open source software (FLOSS) eventually consistent with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+This makes software development and general computing easy by diminishing architecture of FLOSS with respect to computing (see the [background philosophy](https://github.com/linux-shell-base/linux-shell-base/wiki/Background-philosophy) to learn more).
+This objective is achieved by providing solutions for application layer paradigms with relation to the UNIX philosophy.
+The problems of these solutions are founded on the following principle: have one possible solution regardless of all possible implementations.
+This is a repository used indefinitely in all areas of software development and computing.

 To achieve its objective, all solutions in *Linux-shell-base* must respect the principle of reusability.
 They therefore adhere to the following rules: